The legal profession has always recognised the importance of providing free and reduced-fee legal assistance to those experiencing hardship.

 - Referral Service - Members join an email list and are notified when a person is seeking pro bono representation in a public interest matter.
 QPILCH filters all requests first to ensure that the person has reasonable prospects of success and warrants the use of members' valuable time.

-- Homeless Persons' Legal Clinic - Members provide legal advice and assistance to people experiencing homelessness or at risk of homelessness, at community agencies across Queensland.
+- Homeless Persons' Legal Clinic - Members provide legal advice and representation to people experiencing homelessness or at risk of homelessness, at community agencies across Queensland.

-- Refugee Civil Law Clinic - Members provide advice and assistance to refugees and asylum seekers in civil law (not immigration) matters.
+- Refugee Civil Law Clinic - Members provide advice and representation to refugees in civil law (not immigration) matters.

 - Self Representation Service - Member lawyers staff appointments to help people representing themselves in the Queensland Civil and Administrative Tribunal, the District and Supreme Courts, and the Queensland Court of Appeal.

-- QPILCH's Mental Health Law Practice - This practice includes the Open Minds Legal Clinic, the Mental Health Law Clinic and the Mental Health Volunteer Advocacy Scheme.
+- QPILCH's Mental Health Law Practice - This practice includes the Mental Health Law Clinic and the Mental Health Volunteer Advocacy Scheme.

 - Rural Regional and Remote Project - QPILCH aims to improve access to justice for people in RRR areas by working with solicitors and barristers in those areas, as well as building partnerships with Brisbane-based practitioners.
 We particularly welcome any involvement from RRR practitioners.